 The aerospace sector has grown sharply in the last five years, due to the presences of almost 190 companies, such as Bombardier, Goodrich, the Safran group and Honeywell, which together employ 30 000 people.
 Mexico is also one of the 10th major car producers.
 The hi-tech, information and software development sectors are also experiencing a real momentum, driven by the quality of the workforce, clusters and low operating costs, which allow for the establishment of call centers.

-The tertiary sector contributes to around 60% of the GDP and the construction sector is coming up again due to real estate investments.
+The tertiary sector contributes to around 60% of the GDP and the construction sector has been coming up since 2010 due to significant real estate investments.

 |Breakdown of Economic Activity By Sector||Agriculture||Industry||Services|